DrChrono: History

+Acquisition by EverCommerce

+On November 2, 2021, EverCommerce Inc., a publicly traded vertical SaaS company, announced a definitive agreement to acquire DrChrono.
+The acquisition closed on November 18, 2021.
+Although financial terms were not disclosed in the initial announcement, the deal was reported at approximately $180 million.

+At the time of acquisition, DrChrono served more than 4,600 independent medical practices and 13,000 providers across multiple specialties.
+Following the acquisition, DrChrono joined EverCommerce's EverHealth solutions group and the platform was rebranded as DrChrono by EverHealth.

 Products and software

 DrChrono

 DrChrono is an electronic health record (EHR) platform using open-source technologies like Linux, Python, MySQL, and Django, built on Apple's iOS.
 It offers an API for developers to create physician and patient apps.
 Doctors can manage appointments, records, prescriptions, and labs through customizable interfaces.
 Paid subscriptions include dictation and billing services.
 Patients access their records and appointments via iOS, watchOS, and Android apps.
 The service integrates with Acronis for file exchange and Apollo-plus for revenue cycle management.
 DrChrono pioneered the first health record system app for Google Glass and integrated with Apple Watch.
 It was the initial EHR to achieve Electronic Prescriptions for Controlled Substances (EPCS) certification and ONC certification for Meaningful Use Stage 3, enabling data sharing with other certified EHRs.

 OnPatient

 OnPatient is a patient-focused app providing health management tools, allowing data import from Google Health.
 Enables appointment reminders and secure communication with healthcare providers.
 It is available on Android/iOS.